Energy Projects Plus

 • Residents must be low-income and vulnerable to the impact of living in a cold home.

-• Upon successful application, Energy Projects Plus will process a payment directly to the resident’s energy supplier, to be credited to their account.
+• Upon successful application, a payment will be made directly to the resident’s energy supplier, to be credited to their account.

 Heating repair/replacement